OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 5. Install the Gulp web server's self-signed certificate as a trusted certificate.
 You only need to do this the first time you're running the server for add-in projects on your computer.

    a.
-Navigate to the hosted add-in page.
+In a browser, navigate to the hosted add-in page.
 By default, this is the same URL that's in your manifest:

    ```
 https://localhost:8443/app/home/home.html